liflab/beepbeep-3-book/markdown/custom/README.md

 ### Unary and Binary Functions

 Extending `Function` directly results in lots of "boilerplate" code.
-If your intended function is 1:1 or 2:1 (that is, it has an input arity of 1 or 2, and an output arity of 1), a shorter way to create a new `Function` object is to create a new class that extends either [`UnaryFunction`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/UnaryFunction.html) or [`BinaryFunction`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/BinaryFunction.html).
-These classes take care of most of the housekeeping associated to functions, and require you to simply implement a method called `getValue()`, responsible for computing the output, given some input(s).
-In this method, you can write whatever Java code you want.
+If the intended function is 1:1 or 2:1 (that is, it has an input arity of 1 or 2, and an output arity of 1), a shorter way to create a new `Function` object is to create a new class that extends either [`UnaryFunction`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/UnaryFunction.html) or [`BinaryFunction`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/BinaryFunction.html).
+These classes take care of most of the tasks associated to functions, and require the user to simply implement a method called `getValue()`, responsible for computing the output, given some input(s).
+In this method, the user can write arbitrary Java code.

-As an example, let us rewrite our `CustomDouble` function; it is a 1:1 function, so we will create a class that extends <!--\index{UnaryFunction@\texttt{UnaryFunction}} \texttt{UnaryFunction}-->`UnaryFunction`<!--/i-->.
-It turns out this new object now only requires five lines of code:
+As an example, let us rewrite the `CustomDouble` function; it is a 1:1 function, which means that it can extend the <!--\index{UnaryFunction@\texttt{UnaryFunction}} \texttt{UnaryFunction}-->`UnaryFunction`<!--/i--> class.
+From then on, this new object only requires five lines of code:

 ``` java
 public class UnaryDouble extends UnaryFunction<Number,Number>